garretthurd2/Garrett-Hurds-Portfolio/power-electronics-lab/README.md

 # Power Electronics Lab

-**Course:** ECEN 4517 – Power Electronics Laboratory, University of Colorado Boulder **Team:** Garrett Hurd, Christian Lopez
+**Course:** ECEN 4517 – Power Electronics Laboratory, University of Colorado Boulder

+**Team:** Garrett Hurd, Christian Lopez

 A four-stage power system built from the ground up: characterizing a PV panel, converting and tracking its peak power into a battery, boosting that battery voltage to a high-voltage DC bus, and inverting that bus to household-outlet-equivalent AC.
-Each stage below is a standalone write-up — click through for the full breakdown, key results, and figures.
+Each stage below is a standalone write-up, feel free to click through for the full breakdown, key results, and figures.
 Full lab report PDFs are included in each stage folder.

 | Stage | What it is | Key result |
 |---|---|---|